FJShen/RustySAT/README.md

       `Heuristics` trait.
     - vsids.rs: Implements `VSIDS`, a stronger implementation of the `Heuristics` trait that improves solver performance.
+  - profiler.rs: Counters for the number of free/implied/backtracked/flipped
+    decisions made during the solving of a problem.

 ## Data Structures